akong00/akong00.github.io/README.md

-# akong00.github.io
-Personal Website for Albert Kong
+# Personal Website for Albert Kong
+url: akong00.github.io
+under construction at the moment